obonaventure/cnp3/book/transport/tcp.rst

    TCP connection establishment rejected by peer

-The TCP connection establishment can be described as the four states Finite State Machine shown below.
+TCP connection establishment can be described as the four state Finite State Machine shown below.
 In this FSM, `!X` (resp. `?Y`) indicates the transmission of segment `X` (resp. reception of segment `Y`) during the corresponding transition. `Init` is the initial state.

 .. figure:: png/transport-fig-063-c.png
    :align: center